gboehl/dynare/README.md

 ```
 ./configure CFLAGS="-O3" CXXFLAGS="-O3"
 ```
-To remove debugging information for Matlab mex functions, the analagous call would be:
+To remove debugging information for MATLAB MEX functions, the analagous call would be:
 ```
 ./configure MATLAB_MEX_CFLAGS="-O3" MATLAB_MEX_CXXFLAGS="-O3"
 ```

 If you want to give a try to the parallelized versions of some mex files (`A_times_B_kronecker_C` and `sparse_hessian_times_B_kronecker_C` used to get the reduced form of the second order approximation of the model) you can add the `--enable-openmp` flag, for instance:
 ```
-./configure --with-matlab=/usr/local/matlab78 MATLAB_VERSION=7.8 --enable-openmp
+./configure --with-matlab=/usr/local/MATLAB/R2013a MATLAB_VERSION=8.1 --enable-openmp
 ```
 If the configuration goes well, the script will tell you which components are correctly configured and will be built.